miklosdamjan1/birthday-matrix/README.md

 YYYY
 MMDD
 I did not use functions for this because as tested it resulted in a much higher calculation time.
 This way it can calculate each days determinant for a million years in about 10 minutes.
+The birthay_matrix_interval takes much more time to calculate however it can go trough all the possible birthdays between a given interval